// . // The Alumni Network // Amias Gerety

-Amias Gerety most recently served as President Obama's nominee and as Acting Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury.
+Amias most recently served as President Obama's nominee and as acting assistant secretary for Financial Institutions at the U.S. Department of the Treasury.
 In that role, he was the lead advisor to the Secretary on policies affecting financial institutions.
-He also oversaw a number of programs focused on supporting small business lending and community development.
+He also oversaw several programs supporting small business lending and community development.
 He previously served as the Deputy Assistant Secretary for the Financial Stability Oversight Council, an interagency group of financial regulators charged with monitoring and mitigating potential threats to financial stability.

-Prior to the Treasury, Amias Gerety was a management consultant at Oliver Wyman, and left the firm in 2008.
-He also served in a number of policy roles and worked in East Africa for Save the Children.
-He is a recipient of the Alexander Hamilton award, the Treasury's highest honor.
-He is also a term member of the Council on Foreign Relations.
+Prior to the Treasury, Amias was a management consultant at Oliver Wyman and left the firm in 2008.
+He also served in several policy roles and worked in East Africa for Save the Children.
+He is a recipient of the Alexander Hamilton Award, the Treasury's highest honor, and a term member of the Council on Foreign Relations.

-We had a chance to sit down with Amias and talk a bit about life after OW, and working for the Treasury.
+We had a chance to sit down with Amias and talk a bit about life after Oliver Wyman and working for the Treasury.

-Tell us a little bit about yourself and your career path since you left Oliver Wyman?
+Tell us about yourself and your career path since you left Oliver Wyman.

-I left Oliver Wyman, just over eight years ago, in the height of the financial crisis, first to help with President Obama's transition team and then as part of a team that started at the Treasury Department with then- Secretary Geithner on the first day of the Obama Administration.
-We worked about 100 hours a week during the first 18 months both to respond to the crisis and to try to make our financial system safer and more fair.
+I left Oliver Wyman just over eight years ago, at the height of the financial crisis, first to help with President Obama's transition team and then as part of a team that started at the Treasury Department with then-Secretary Geithner on the first day of the Obama Administration.
+We worked about 100 hours a week during the first 18 months to respond to the crisis and make our financial system safer and fairer.

-After that, I started a project to support the government's efforts to identify and mitigate threats to financial stability -- creating the analytical approach to thinking about how our financial system was constantly changing and how the government should respond to those changes.
+After that, I started a project to support the government's efforts to identify and mitigate threats to financial stability.
+I created an analytical approach to thinking about how our financial system was constantly changing and how the government should respond to those changes.

 At the end of these last eight years, I'm one of only two appointees of the President who spent the entire Administration at the Treasury Department.